Vinyl Me, Please Subscription Box Review – June 2017

 Keep Track of Your Subscriptions: Add this box to your subscription list or wishlist!

-What do you think of Vinyl Me, Please?
-Had you heard of Wells Fargo before?
+What did you think of the June 2017 Vinyl Me, Please?